mgrant0/grop/README.md

 -r recursively decends into directories like find

 This is basically a small script which does `perl -lne`.
 It essentially greps through lines in files matching a regex (first arg) and evals the matching lines with the second arg.
 The remaining args are file names, or if none given, reads from stdin.
 Grop, as in grep + operate: grop.
+I also considered naming this gregex as in (generalized regex && expresion) but grop is shorter.

 An idiom I used to type a lot was something like this: